adel-ezz/adel-ezz/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on RamaGroup on Saudi
+- 🌱 I’m currently learning Design patterns, Cloud, DevOps
+- 💬 Ask me about Laravel, Vue, MySql, PHP, JS , Mysql,agile_methodology, microservices
+- 📫 How to reach me dola.ezz1@gmail.com
+- 📄 Know about my experiences [https://www.linkedin.com/in/adel-ezz-838523b0/]
+- ⚡ Fun fact I have a joke on programming but it only works on my computer

 <!--
 **adel-ezz/adel-ezz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.